vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 ## Details

-### Agentless CA

-For security related reasons that will be discussed below, a new CA will be added called Agentless CA. The Agentless CA will be responsible for generating and signing user certificates that will be used to authenticate with registered OpenSSH nodes.
-The Agentless CA will not be used to generate certificates for existing or future *unregistered* OpenSSH nodes, preserving backwards compatibility for existing OpenSSH nodes.

-### RBAC

-When OpenSSH nodes are registered currently, RBAC checks for those nodes are not preformed.
-RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are preformed.

-When `(lib/srv.AuthHandlers).UserKeyAuth` is called to authenticate a node's user certificate, it will check what CA signed the certificate.
-If the Agentless CA signed the certificate, the node will be recognized as a registered OpenSSH node. `UserKeyAuth` will lookup the node's details and preform an RBAC check.

 ### Registering nodes

-A new sub-kind to the `node` resource will be added for registered OpenSSH nodes: `openssh`.
+A new sub-kind to the `node` resource will be added for registered OpenSSH nodes: `agentless`.
 The absence of a `node` resource sub-kind will imply that a node is a Teleport agent node, making this change backwards compatible.

 #### Registering with `tctl`

-OpenSSH nodes can already be manually registered using `tctl create --force /path/to/node.yml`, though some changes should be made to make the process more straightforward for users.
-Agentless EC2 discovery mode will registered discovered OpenSSH nodes without needing user intervention, but if automatically registering an OpenSSH node fails a user may want to register a node manually.
-Currently nodes cannot be created with `tctl`, only upserted.
-This limitation should be removed so users can create nodes without having to pass `--force` to `tctl create`.

-Furthermore, `tctl` should not require as many fields to be set when creating nodes.
-This is an example `node` resource that will work with `tctl create` today:
+`tctl` should not require as many fields to be set when creating nodes.
+This is an example `node` resource that will work with `tctl create --force` today:

 ```yaml
 kind: node